 And let me just also add that this second type of intermittent fasting, which I’m about to describe, I’ve seen first hand how well it works.

 My husband, Brandon, is a IF guinea pig.
-Intrigued by it, Brandon has been doing intermittent fasting for several weeks now.
+Intrigued by it, Brandon has been doing intermittent fasting for over a year now.
 I gotta say I think I’ve fallen back in love with him (don’t worry, babe; I didn’t really ever fall out of love with you).
 His abs are now like a Greek statue; his slight fast food belly melted away.

 Intermittent fasting: time-restricted feeding